babynus/projeqtor/branches/V8.1/projeqtor/docs/user/AccessRights.rst

    Access to reports screen

 .. index:: Access to data

 Access to data
 --------------

-.. index:: Access to data (project dependant)
+.. index:: Access to data (Project dependant)

 .. _access-mode-to-data-project-dependant: